 I have written about my experience with PTSD if you would like to read it via my blog.
 It never leaves you but you find a way to deal with it.
 Once you manage to do that life becomes a little easier.

-Some fantastic organisations willing to help and make sure you are sign-posted in the right direction are.
+A fantastic organisation willing to help and make sure you are sign-posted in the right direction are.

 The Birth trauma association

-Please dont suffer alone.
+Please do not suffer alone.
 Find someone who will listen to you.
 Dont stop until you do. x